Melaku Worede: Education and career

-Melaku retired from government service to continue and develop his pioneer work on a farming-based native seed (landrace) conservation, enhancement and utilisation.
-Growing without commercial fertilisers or other chemicals, the locally adapted native seeds developed in this way (e.g. durum wheat) have been shown to exceed their high-input counterparts on average by 10-15% and the original farmers' cultivars by 20-25% in yield.

-Melaku was active in the training of several gene bank curators and many other young scientists.
-Several initiatives to support biodiversity conservation and utilisation in Africa take the Ethiopian experience as their model and are thus attributable to Melaku's ground-breaking work.

-Also very active at the international level, Melaku was the first chair of the African Committee for Plant and Genetic Resources and has been instrumental in the setting up of the African Biodiversity Network.
-He has served as chair of the UN Food and Agriculture Organization's Commission on Plant Genetic Resources and was a board member of (among others) the International Plant Genetic Resources Institute (IPGRI) and the Rural Advancement Foundation International (RAFI).
-In 2008 the National Green Award Foundation, headed by the Ethiopian president, gave Melaku the Outstanding International Contribution Award.

 Melaku features in the film Seeds of Justice which was released in June 2012, and features narration from Oscar-winning actor Jeremy Irons.
 The film was produced by The Gaia Foundation and the African Biodiversity Network, both organisations with whom Melaku has been a long-term ally and worked alongside to lead a number of trainings with Field Officers working across Africa.
 Melaku has three children: Mary Worede, H/Mariam Melaku Worede and Lij Tedla Melaku Worede.

 Death

 On 31 July 2023, the Ethiopian Biodiversity Institute (EBI) announced that Melaku had died.